Hiking Poles or Nordic Walking, do you know the difference?

 There is a difference between using poles for hiking versus an exercise called Nordic Walking.

 Nordic walking arm motion is similar to Nordic skiing.
-This exercise does not require you to go out and find a trail, it is a way to add upper-body exercise to your walking program.
+This exercise does not require you to go out and find a trail, and it is a way to add upper-body exercise to your walking program.

 You do use poles with Nordic walking.
 Your arms stay relatively straight, and the pole stays behind you as you reach forward and plant the tip.
-You generate force by pushing backward on the pole, while the back of the pole stays behind you.
+You generate force by pushing backward on the pole while the back of the pole stays behind you.
 The poles are used to push off the ground.

 Nordic walking has been studied recently to see if it helped with bone density at the hip in women over 60.
 The results were promising.
 The study only lasted 8 weeks, but even in that short time, bone changes were found.